Aslam786-lab/image-uploader-app/README.md

 1. Navigate to the project directory `client` folder.
 2. Install dependencies using `npm install`.
 3. Navigate to the `redux/saga/uploadSaga.ts` file and replace the `'https://image-uploader-app-server.vercel.app'` URL with `http://localhost:5000`.
-4. Start the development server with `npm run start`.
+4. Start the development server with `npm run dev`.
 5. Open your web browser and visit `http://localhost:3000` to view the application.